falconmick/tdd-demo/slides.md

 ````

 <!--
-### v10 green - just return true

-Now that we have our failing test due to null not equalling success true what would be the correct solution to update
+Now that we have our failing test due to our implementation returning null what would be the correct solution to update
 our implementation to such that the test passed?

 {Click}

 That's right, we find the solution that takes the least effort to satisfy all the existing tests.
 Which just so happens
 to mean we return a new result object with true pasted directly inside of it.
-This might feel silly or redundant but
-what it gives us is another proven working test.
-As we add more and more of these ability to quickly catch mistakes
-gets greater and greater.
+We are taking the simplest approach
+because as much as we think we know the solution, as we add more and more tests to cover each requirement
+the actual end implementation will show itself.

+If we were to take a bigger leap and implement more of the code ahead of our tests, that would leave us with
+un-covered functionality which can lead to bugs and often we will have incorrect assumptions and will have to
+re-write that code anyway.
 -->

 ---